krasserm/perceiver-io/docs/model-construction.md

-# Interfaces
+# Model construction

-This library provides three model interfaces:
+This library provides three kinds of interfaces for model construction:

 - *PyTorch model API*: defines concrete Perceiver IO model and configuration classes.
-Internally, models are constructed from generic `PerceiverEncoder` and `PerceiverDecoder` classes and task-specific `InputAdapter` and `OutputAdapter` subclasses (see [Architecture](architecture.md)).
+Internally, models are constructed from generic `PerceiverEncoder` and `PerceiverDecoder` classes and task-specific `InputAdapter` and `OutputAdapter` subclasses (see [Building blocks](building-blocks.md)).
 - *PyTorch Lightning model API*: defines wrappers for PyTorch models to support training with the [PyTorch Lightning Trainer](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html).
 - *PyTorch Lightning model CLI*: binds the PyTorch Lightning model API to the command line via the [Lightning CLI](https://pytorch-lightning.readthedocs.io/en/stable/cli/lightning_cli.html).

-The following subsections demonstrate the construction of the Perceiver IO language model (UTF-8 bytes tokenization, vocabulary size of 262, 201M parameters) specified in Section 4 (Table 1) and Appendix F (Table 11) of the [Perceiver IO paper](https://arxiv.org/abs/2107.14795).
-Construction of other Perceiver IO models follows the same pattern.
+The following subsections demonstrate the construction of the Perceiver IO language model specified in Section 4 (Table 1) and Appendix F (Table 11) of the [Perceiver IO paper](https://arxiv.org/abs/2107.14795) (UTF-8 bytes tokenization, vocabulary size of 262, 201M parameters).
+Construction of other Perceiver IO models follow the same pattern.

 ## PyTorch model API